Three Questions Every Captain Should Answer

 Hannah is a confident thrower who plays women's for UK club side Iceni and is excited to be one of the captains of the GB Women's team for 2019.
 She's passionate about skills development and improving while having fun.
 Hannah is available as a mentor to athletes on our UAP Premium program.

 Want more resources to take your performance as a player, captain, or coach to the next level?
-Register now for the FREE 2019 URCA Conference!
+Register now for our FREE Annual Conference!